 The U.S. Department of Education has loan forgiveness and cancellation programs available for individuals who become teachers and for students who are enrolled in post-baccalaureate teacher certification programs.
 More details about the following programs for teachers and students who become teachers are available on the Federal Student Aid website at www.studentaid.ed.gov.

 You are strongly encouraged to read the full, complete details of these programs.
 Policies regarding repayment have changed or have been in flux since 2016.

 FEDERAL LOAN FORGIVENESS FOR TEACHERS

-The Teacher Loan Forgiveness Program is intended to encourage individuals to enter and continue in the teaching profession.
-Under this program, if you teach full-time for five complete and consecutive academic years in certain elementary and secondary schools and educational service agencies that serve low-income families, and you meet other qualifications, you may be eligible for forgiveness of up to a combined total of $17,500 on your Direct Subsidized and Unsubsidized Loans and your Subsidized and Unsubsidized Federal Stafford Loans.
+Under the Teacher Loan Forgiveness Program, if you teach full-time for five complete and consecutive academic years in certain elementary and secondary schools and educational service agencies that serve low-income families, and you meet other qualifications, you may be eligible for forgiveness of up to a combined total of $17,500 on your Direct Subsidized and Unsubsidized Loans and your Subsidized and Unsubsidized Federal Stafford Loans.
 If you have PLUS loans only, you are not eligible for this type of forgiveness.

 FEDERAL LOAN CANCELLATION FOR TEACHERS

 Under federal law, the authority for schools to make new Federal Perkins Loan (Perkins Loans) Program,ns ended on Sept.
 30, 2017, and final disbursements were permitted through June 30, 2018.
 As a result, students can no longer receive Perkins Loans.

 TEACH GRANTS FOR STUDENTS